-Ligia De Jesús, Director of Section on Inter-American System on Human Rights
+Ligia De Jesús Castaldi, Director of Section on Inter-American System on Human Rights

 Ligia De Jesús Castaldi is an Associate Professor at Ave Maria School of Law.
 Her scholarship focuses on the unborn child’s right to life in international human rights law, particularly, in Latin America and the Caribbean.
 Professor Castaldi received LL.M. degrees from the University of Groningen and Harvard Law School.